-Selected candidates would be invited for a personal interview face-to-face or online after all the documents for admission are submitted.
+Selected candidates will be invited for a personal interview either face-to-face or online after all the documents for admission are submitted.
 An undergraduate professional degree in interior architecture or interior design is preferred.
 Candidates who do not hold a professional undergraduate degree in interior architecture or interior design but are graduates of related environmental design programs, such as architecture or industrial design, can be admitted but may be required to complete specific undergraduate prerequisite courses in interior architecture as part of their graduate studies.
 Such decisions will be based upon individual evaluation of credentials, portfolio, and design experience.
-Individuals who do not have a design-related undergraduate degree or a significant amount of design-related undergraduate coursework are strongly encouraged to apply for the department’s professional degree program — the Bachelor of Fine Arts in Interior Architecture.
+Individuals who do not have a design-related undergraduate degree or a significant amount of design-related undergraduate coursework are often encouraged to apply for the department’s professional degree program — the Bachelor of Fine Arts in Interior Architecture.

 HOW TO APPLY

 To apply online, visit the Graduate School web site.
 Remember that electronic or manual portfolios should be sent to the department if files are too big for the Graduate School online system.
 You can also request information by filling out this form.
 You will be sent a packet that includes information on UNCG, housing options, and financial aid.
 For more information on the UNCG Graduate School, visit http://www.uncg.edu/grs/ or you may contact the UNCG Graduate School by telephone at 336/334-5596.